georgesoto2000/sky_power_testing_automation/README.md

 Power tests are an amalgamation of these conditions.
 Each test implements a selection of the stated functionallity in a different sequence, in order to ensure that all laws concerning e-products' power consumption are followed.
 A block diagram of the rack is included in the repository.

+The program measures power using "power bricks".
+Power is retrieved via the "GET ALL" telnet command.

 The sky.py file contains the classes and the power_tests.py file contain the tests